Wedding Planning

 • The "Rule of Three" (Budget, Guest List, Venue) is essential for a stress-free start.

 Planning a wedding is one of the most exhilarating—and potentially stressful—milestones a couple will ever face.
 As a relationship counselor, I often see couples at their most vulnerable during this phase.
 The pressure to create a "perfect" day can lead to significant friction, especially when common wedding planning mistakes to avoid start to derail your vision and your budget.
-With the average U.S. wedding cost hitting $33,000 in 2024 and nearly 80% of couples admitting to at least one major planning blunder, the stakes have never been higher for those looking toward the 2025 and 2026 seasons.
+With the average U.S. wedding cost hitting $33,000 in 2024 and the vast majority of couples admitting to at least one major planning blunder, the stakes have never been higher for those looking toward the 2025 and 2026 seasons.

 The Foundation: Why Order Matters